ashafranchi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 The DOM gives an interface to work with the html elements of a webpage.
-More specifically, it is the Document Object Model that provides an object representtion of these elements using a tree structure with property keys.
+More specifically, it is the Document Object Model that provides an object representation of these elements using a tree structure with property keys.

 2. What is an event?